Martins-O/kindnest_app/README.md

 *Softly structured.
 Human, hopeful, and clear.
 KindNest speaks like a kind, grounded friend who gets things done.*

 A warm, community-focused platform where support flows as naturally as love.
-Built on LISK L2 blockchain with transparency, trust, and human connection at its heart.
+Built on Base L2 blockchain with transparency, trust, and human connection at its heart.

 **Together is easier.** ✨

-Built for the **Aleph Hackathon - LISK & Web3Bridge Partnership** 🏆

 ## 🌟 Features
 ### 💚 **Human-Centered Support**